 Motorcycle insurance is straightforward when it comes to the operator.
 If you own a motorcycle and are involved in an accident, your motorcycle insurance will provide coverage.
 This depends on the type of coverage offered, but all insurance is based on you operating the motorcycle or vehicle you own.

 But what happens when you are not the rider, and your friend crashes your motorcycle?
-It is important to understand the fundamental questions of how your insurance works when someone else is driving.
+Understanding the fundamental questions of how your insurance works when someone else is driving is important.

 What Happens if Someone Else Crashes Your Motorcycle?